takeshape/penny/README.md

 ## Instructions

-To get started with this project, there are two basic steps:
+Here are the steps for getting started with this project:

 1. Create a TakeShape project using the pattern in this repo.
 This button will deploy the project for you: